dasch-swiss/dsp-api/docs/03-apis/api-v2/query-language.md

 <!---
 Copyright © 2015-2021 the contributors (see Contributors.md).

-This file is part of Knora.
+This file is part of DSP — DaSCH Service Platform.

-Knora is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+DSP is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Knora is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+DSP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with Knora.
+You should have received a copy of the GNU Affero General Public License along with DSP.
 If not, see <http://www.gnu.org/licenses/>.
 -->

 # Gravsearch: Virtual Graph Search